All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 I very much appreciate your program, Roger.

-Um Marines don't wear armor on their backs, we don't retreat for any reason or any shape or form.
+We don't retreat for any reason or any shape or form.

 I believe in this war.

-And I've come up with a little flag for the liberals.
+And I've come up with a little flag for the Liberals.

-Um the USA flag, of course, we're very proud to say these colors don't run.
+The USA flag, of course, we're very proud to say these colors don't run.

-Uh the liberal flag would say uh liberals on the top, liberal flag, and it would be pink in color, and it would say this color runs fast.
+The Liberal flag would say Liberals on the top, Liberal flag, and it would be pink in color.

 Runs fast.